 Etiquette When Dining in German Restaurants

 Guten appetit!
 When dining out in Germany, it’s helpful to know the restaurant and dining customs.
 For one, you’ll be hard-pressed if you wait to be seated.
 You won’t find a host or hostess waiting to seat you at a table.
 Just walk right in and choose a spot to sit.
-The nuances don’t end there.
+The social nuances don’t end there.
 From ordering your drink and food to paying your bill, dining customs may come as a surprise.

 Nothing in life is free, and in Germany, neither is water.
 If you’re American, you’re likely accustomed to sitting down and enjoying a glass of ice-cold water when seated.
 In Germany — and most other European countries — if you want water, you must request it and pay for it.
 By default, you can get bottled sparkling mineral water.
 If bubbles aren’t your thing, ask for “still” (non-carbonated) mineral water.
 If you think you can order tap water for free, think again.
 Tap water translates as “leitungswasser.”
 In the German language, this means plumbing water — something you bathe in, not drink.
 You can expect strange looks if you ask for a glass of plumbing water and pay for it, too.